stuartcodepro/sportbot/README.md

 # Sport Bot
-This is the sportbot AI project repository
+This is the sportbot AI project